LucasWilsonGit/AudioDesigner/Readme.md

 #### Running tests

 The project has ctest enabled in the root build tree so you should just be able to run ctest . from within the build directory.

+**When building tests with MSVC stick to the release configuration, otherwise the block allocator unit tests will fail when the VC++ stl implementation starts allocating random crap related to vector implementation state debugging stuff.
+Maybe there is some way I can set up my flags to stop this but I haven't found it yet.**

 #### Debugging